Kristina01111000/Drws_site/README.md

 From Dr. W:

-     - img on him for about section
-     - contact from inmotion? they resinstalled. see if it works for him

-The green hot links work for me

 How does the membership plug into the registration?
 Is there a discount code that a patient could have to allow them to use the existent registration form, or should we have a different page that they could be linked to from an email from me?